-#5: Communication skills to talk to people using the technology and ability to gather feedback
+- Communication skills to talk to people using the technology and the ability to gather feedback

 Related: Browse Coding and DevOps training courses.

 If you are looking for the top most lucrative jobs in 2022, then this is right at the top.
-According to LinkedIn, a DevOps manager makes a whopping $178,563 on an average in the US.
+According to LinkedIn, a DevOps manager makes a whopping $178,563 on average in the U.S.

-If the pandemic has taught us anything, it is to be able to plan for crisis situations.
-Companies that moved fast and changed their strategy in the COVID-19 pandemic survived.
-Those that were reluctant to change course suffered heavy losses or even shut shop.
-This clearly emphasizes the importance of a Strategy Manager within an organization, someone who is responsible for long-term and short-term strategies of the company.
+If the pandemic has taught us anything, it is to be able to plan for crises.
+Companies that moved fast and changed their strategy during the COVID-19 pandemic survived.
+Those that were reluctant to change course suffered heavy losses or even a shut shop.
+This clearly emphasizes the importance of a Strategy Manager within an organization, someone who is responsible for the long-term and short-term strategies of the company.

 There are many different types of strategy roles but the job titles that concur with Strategy Manager are:

 - Planning and Strategy Manager